Packing cycles in undirected group-labelled graphs: Preliminaries

+An \textit{$A$-bridge} of $G$ is either a subgraph consisting of an edge in $G$ with both endpoints in $A$, or a connected component $H$ of $G-A$ together with the vertices of $A$ adjacent to $H$ and the edges of $G$ with one endpoint in $A$ and the other in $V(H)$.
+The \textit{attachments} of an $A$-bridge are the vertices of the $A$-bridge that are also in $A$.

 Let $\mcf$ be a family of graphs.
-An \emph{$\mcf$-packing of size $k$} is a set of $k$ (vertex-)disjoint graphs in $\mcf$, and a \emph{half-integral $\mcf$-packing of size $k$} is a set of $2k$ graphs in $\mcf$ such that every vertex occurs in at most two graphs.
-Clearly, an $\mcf$-packing of size $k$ is also a half-integral one.
+An \emph{$\mcf$-packing of size $k$} is a set of $k$ disjoint graphs in $\mcf$, and a \emph{half-integral $\mcf$-packing of size $k$} is a multiset of $2k$ graphs in $\mcf$ such that every vertex occurs in at most two graphs in the multiset.
+A half-integral $\mcf$-packing of size $k$ can be obtained from an $\mcf$-packing of size $k$ by duplicating each element of the $\mcf$-packing.
 In a graph $G$, a vertex set $Z \subseteq V(G)$ is an \emph{$\mcf$-hitting set} if $G-Z$ does not contain a subgraph in $\mcf$.
 We simply say packing or hitting set if the family $\mcf$ is clear from context.

-We say that $\mcf$ satisfies the \emph{(half-integral) Erd\H{o}s-P\'osa property} if for every positive integer $k$, there exists a constant $f(k)$ such that every graph $G$ contains either an (half-integral) $\mcf$-packing of size $k$ or an $\mcf$-hitting set $Z$ with $|Z| \leq f(k)$.
-In this case we say that $f$ is an \emph{(half-integral) Erd\H{o}s-P\'osa function for $\mcf$}.
+We say that $\mcf$ satisfies the \emph{(half-integral) Erd\H{o}s-P\'osa property} if for every positive integer $k$, there exists a constant $f(k)$ such that every graph $G$ contains either a (half-integral) $\mcf$-packing of size $k$ or an $\mcf$-hitting set of size at most $f(k)$.
+In this case we say that $f$ is a \emph{(half-integral) Erd\H{o}s-P\'osa function for $\mcf$}.
 These definitions extend in the obvious way to families of group-labelled graphs.